microsoft/ApplicationInsights-Java/README.md

 *Otherwise*

-* Download the latest version of [Application Insights Java SDK](https://aka.ms/aijavasdk) and replace the old ones.
+* Download the latest version of [Application Insights Java SDK](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-java-get-started), [scroll down to section](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-java-get-started)and follow the instructions to manually download the SDK and replace the old Jars.

 Compare the old and new `ApplicationInsights.xml`.
 Many of the changes you see are because we added and removed modules.
 Reinstate any customizations that you made.